A recently discovered function of the autonomic nervous system

 Only when sufficiently energized can the body perform the work of discharge.
-Some subjects require facilitated, deep rest for more than one hour on the treatment table, followed by a week of improved rest at home, followed by a second treatment.
+For this reason, some subjects require facilitated, deep rest for more than one hour on the treatment table, followed by a week of improved rest at home, followed by a second treatment.
 Others need less rest, so they proceed directly to discharge in 15 minutes total, in a single treatment.
 Even longstanding injury memory is “shallow” in the nervous system—a fortunate fact that permits discharge and permanent pain resolution in one or two treatments as a rule.
-In contrast, psychological trauma may require years of therapy before the subject can tolerate, contact, and discharge feelings.
+In contrast, psychological trauma may require years of therapy before the subject can tolerate, contact, and discharge painful feelings.

 Insidiously, injury memory (i.e. low-grade, chronic stress response) can provoke secondary symptoms—pain and limited range of motion in surrounding areas—without pain in the injury site itself.
-Stress response in the injury site may not be strong enough to produce pain.
+Stress response in the injury site may not be strong enough to produce pain in that one spot.
 However, even when the injury site does not experience pain for many years, injury memory “surfaces” during treatment.
 Again, the body understands its own healing functions.
 When sufficiently rested and energized, the injury site will once again feel pain, which then peaks during discharge.
 Such cases seek treatment due to secondary symptoms, which result from a domino effect of stress response spreading from the original injury site to surrounding areas.
 Then, with the source of the domino effect eliminated, secondary symptoms have resolved spontaneously and consistently, without further attention.
 Moreover, even where secondary pain was severe, pain discharge occurred only in the original injury site.
 These observations point to the fact that injury memory is a unique pathology contained exclusively in the injury site.
 Pain discharge does not occur without injury memory or tissue stagnation; it’s a healing function designed for very specific applications.

 To illustrate the mysterious effect of a concealed injury memory, my list of case studies includes a Navy veteran’s head injury case.
 He sustained a concussion at the top of his head 32 years before his pain discharge therapy.
 He felt no pain in the injury site for over 20 years, and thus presumed that the injury was completely healed.
 However, he had secondary symptoms—restricted neck range of motion plus frequent headaches.
 At that time, in the early stages of the method, neither one of us suspected a connection between the concussion and his chronic symptoms.
 We were both surprised when, after 20 minutes of relaxation and rest, the injury site developed a dull pain.
 The pain briefly peaked, then abruptly stopped.
 Interestingly, his secondary neck tension relaxed immediately, as if we had treated his neck.
 This was three decades of unnecessary suffering and monetary expense decisively and permanently halted with a single, non-invasive treatment.
 Since that head injury case, I have learned that injury-related pain can be indefinitely chronic, intermittent, or absent.
 Candidates for pain discharge therapy should not be dissuaded from pursuing permanent pain relief regardless of pain duration, location of the injury, or number/type of pain relief methods attempted previously.